Epson’s Bob Ochalla offers takeaways from this year’s show.

 Conversations were definitely more intimate.
 Rather than people just running around all day, checking boxes, saying, “I saw Epson, I saw these other guys…,” I think we were able to have more of a one-on-one conversation.
 You don’t have to cover hundreds of thousands of square feet, so you can spend more time with each vendor.

 Q: What were your takeaways in terms of trends?

 I think, in general, there’s a lot of talk around embellishments.
 We are still seeing trends around run lengths and the challenges around short run lengths.
 Volume may be growing for a lot of label printers, but it’s growing in shorter runs and multiple SKUs.
 So, the question becomes how to handle that and how to differentiate at the same time.

 I think one of those ways is embellishment, which can enhance the surface of the image, either tactilely or visually.
 Sometimes it’s a gold foil stamp, sometimes it’s varnish, matte, gloss, or even holograms – anything to make the surface of that image stand out.

 Q: Tell me about Epson’s booth.

 With everything locked down over the last 18 months, we, like everybody else, had to find ways to get creative.
 We outfitted our Carson, Calif., facility with the latest technology, which allowed us to conduct live demos.

-We brought our live feed to Label Congress, allowing people to see our SurePress L-6534VW UV inkjet digital label press with in-line finishing solution in action.
-Attendees could talk to Mike, who runs our demo facility, and ask him questions in real time while watching the product run.
+We brought our live feed to Label Congress, allowing people to see our SurePress L-6534VW UV inkjet digital label press with an in-line finishing solution in action.
+Attendees could talk to Mike, who runs our demo facility, and ask him questions in real-time while watching the product run.